-Kugelförmigkeit fuses ten instruments from Renaissance, Baroque, jazz and modernity into a coherent genre-defiant musical language.
+Kugelförmigkeit fuses eleven instruments from Renaissance, Baroque, jazz and modernity into a coherent genre-defiant musical language.
 The unusual configuration of instruments is tailored into an imaginary spherical ball of time where present, past and future are interchangeable.
 Composer and singer Francesca Gaza invites the listener to set himself up in the unstable sensation of fluidity within the world created by the ensemble, which showcases a brotherly relationship between apparently distant principles, reflecting a sort of counterpoint between a modernist distrust due to the realization of the passing of time and a romantic comfort-seeking wish for unity.

 From influences of T.S.
-Eliot’s Four Quartets to Carlo Gesualdo’s Miserere melody and 14th century Orlando Di Lasso’s Bicinium structures, the project will invite the listener in a new world of sound and is due 25th of June on Whales Records.
-Open pre-order now on: https://francescagaza.bandcamp.com
+Eliot’s Four Quartets to Carlo Gesualdo’s Miserere melody and 14th century Orlando Di Lasso’s Bicinium structures, the project will invite the listener in a new world of sound and was published on the 25th of June on Whales Records.
+Order on: https://francescagaza.bandcamp.com

 Katom is a band of five eclectic musicians coming from Catalonia, Chile, Italy, Israel and South Africa who are based in Basel, Switzerland.
 Their music creates intense walls of sound through ambient textures that combine improvised jazz with through-composed folky song cycles and forge a dynamic resonance with the listeners by inviting them in uncharted territories of timbre and harmony.

 Voice and trumpet are used as both instrumental textures and prominent centrepieces that float between consonant melodies and forced dissonances – drums and bass anchor the elegantly provided ethereal guitar lines which intertwine and tailor diverse sound layers.
 The typical roles of each instrument are abandoned with eagerness, leaving space for a surprising musical direction in constant evolution.

 After their EP Release in 2020, the band is working on their next album recording, planned to be published in 2022.

 James McClure (ZAF) trumpet